pret/pokefirered/README.md

 Trainer Pokémon are deterministically replaced with a single Pokémon from their group.

 ### Group list

+Pokémon that come first in these group are more likely to be the more common substitution in situations where a Pokémon maps to 2 species (i.e. for non-fishing Pokémon with a >20% encounter rate).

 | EarlyBoost |
 | --- |